optakt/flow-dps/docs/introduction.md

 Layer-2 solutions include include networks like Bitcoin's Lightning and Ethereum's Plasma — these networks work off the main chain.

-Sharding represents a technique where a network is broken up into many interconnected networks.
+Sharding is a technique where a network is broken up into many interconnected networks.
 Sharding significantly increases the complexity of the programming model by breaking ACID guarantees (Atomicity, Consistency, Isolation and Durability), increasing the cost and time for application development.

 Flow was designed to provide a blockchain that can scale while preserving composability in a single blockchain state.